metafates/mangal/README.md

 - __Monolith__ - ZERO runtime dependencies.
 Even Lua is built in.
 - __Fancy__ - (ﾉ>ω<)ﾉ :｡･:*:･ﾟ’★,｡･:*:･ﾟ’☆
 - __Cross-Platform__ - Linux, macOS, Windows.
 Sorry, FreeBSD users...
+- __Anilist integration__ - Track your manga progress on Anilist when reading with Mangal.

 ## Installation